Home Warranty for Smart Home Devices: What's Covered in 2026

 Pros

-• Covers wear and tear — not just accidental damage
+• Covers wear and tear, not just accidental damage

-• 24/7 tech support included with most plans
+• 24/7 expert tech support included

 Cons